-Please note that there will be two types of grant agreements signed depending of the structure of the project.
+Please note that there will be two types of grant agreements signed depending on the structure of the project.

-- Mono-beneficiary grant agreement when the project will be implemented by the applicant / beneficiary (and subcontractors under specific conditions). - Multi-beneficiary grant agreement when the project will be implemented by the applicant / beneficiary and several partners, a grant agreement with multi-beneficiaries has to be signed.
-In this agreement, the term "applicant public authority" will be replaced by "co-ordinator".
+- Mono-beneficiary grant agreement when the project will be implemented by the applicant only (and subcontractors under specific conditions). - Multi-beneficiary grant agreement when the project will be implemented by the applicant and at least one partner, a grant agreement with multi-beneficiaries has to be signed.
+In this agreement, the term "beneficiary" will be replaced by "co-ordinator".
 For the purpose of the grant agreement, the 'partners' receiving EU contribution will be considered as co-beneficiaries, they have to sign a mandate to the applicant (co-ordinator) and they are bound by the terms of the grant agreement.
 Please note that all references to Articles of the grant agreement refer to the draft grant agreement for an action with multiple beneficiaries.